yottaawesome/vscode-cpp-example/README.md

 ## Using this repo

-Simply [download VS Code](https://code.visualstudio.com/) (I used 1.35.1 for creating this repo), clone this repo, and open this folder.
+You'll need [download VS Code](https://code.visualstudio.com/) (I used 1.35.1 for creating this repo) and to clone this repo

+### For helloworld example

+Open `hello-world` in VS Code.
 Update line 3 in `build.bat` file to reflect your installation's `vcvarsall.bat` location.
 You should then be able to build using `CTRL+B`.
-The DLL example also defines a different way of building via MSVC.

-## Notes
+### For DLL example

-If you're using "msvc build" task (defined in the DLL example), [**you'll need to launch VS Code with the x64 Native Commands Tools Prompt for Visual Studio 2019**](https://docs.microsoft.com/en-us/cpp/build/how-to-enable-a-64-bit-visual-cpp-toolset-on-the-command-line?view=vs-2019).
+The DLL example defines a different task (`msvc build`) for building via MSVC in addition to `Debug`.
+If building with `Debug`, follow the procedure in the previous example.
+If building with `msvc build`, [**you'll need to launch VS Code with the x64 Native Commands Tools Prompt for Visual Studio 2019**](https://docs.microsoft.com/en-us/cpp/build/how-to-enable-a-64-bit-visual-cpp-toolset-on-the-command-line?view=vs-2019).
 This will set your environment for x64 builds.
 Regular Developer Command Prompts do not do this, and this will lead to encountering `fatal error LNK1112: module machine type 'x64' conflicts with target machine type 'X86'` errors, which would otherwise only go away by removing the `/MACHINE:X64` linker argument.

 ## Useful resources